 “Although there is no substitute for the physical presence and affection of one so loving and so young, we pray that you will receive the blessed assurance that Paxton is perfectly happy and once again with our Father in Heaven.” …

 “Sometimes family members tell things that would be appropriate at a family reunion or at some other family gathering but not on an occasion that should be sacred and solemn.
-While quiet humor is not out of order in a funeral, it should be wisely introduced.
+While quiet humor is not out of order in traditional or Asian funerals, it should be wisely introduced.
 It should be ever kept in mind that the funeral should be characterized by spirituality and reverence….” ( Boyd K. Packer, “Funerals: A Time for Reverence“)

 Tip 3: Maintain a Spirit of Reverence: